plone/training/docs/mastering-plone/installation.md

 The build
 - creates a Python virtual environment and installs prerequisites
 - generates a file structure to be prepared to install Plone packages with pip
-- generates Zope configuration with cookiecutter
+- generates Zope configuration with Cookiecutter

 By creating and working with a **Python virtual environment**, we are independent of the system Python installation.
 We install packages and its version according to our needs.